Climate Change in Australia

 Climate information, projections, tools and data

-The essentials of the approach used for mean scaling are illustrated in Figure 1, below.
-For details of which variables have been scaled in this way, see the table of variables on the Application-ready data page.
+The essentials of the approach used for mean scaling to create most of the CMIP5 application-ready data are illustrated in Figure 1, below.

 Fig.1.
 An example of the ‘delta change' (or ‘perturbation') method using mean scaling.
 Here, future climate temperature information (right) is created by adding projected temperature change information from a climate model (middle) to observed data (left).